 - It fails to explain the acidic character of CO2, SO2 and basic character of MgO and CaO.

-- The neutralization process is limited to those reactions which can occur in aqueous solutions only, although reactions involving salt formation do occur in absence of solvent.
+- The neutralization process is limited to those reactions which can occur in aqueous solutions only, although reactions involving salt formation do occur in the absence of solvent.

 - The hydration of hydrogen ion in aqueous solution was not explained.